ocf/ocfweb/ocfweb/docs/docs/staff/procedures/printing.md

 Replacing maintenance kits is best done after lab hours, since it requires access to the back of the printer (and can be disruptive).

+The instructions provided with the maintenance kits are quite nice and have diagrams to follow showing where to replace the different parts in the printer.
+Gloves are provided with the kit, but using them is not necessary.
+However, they are good to use when replacing parts that have ink on them though to protect your hands and the part being replaced.
+The maintenance kits have more rollers provided than the printers use, so don't worry if you have a lot of them left over after replacing the kit.

+The most complicated part of the kit replacement is actually resetting the maintenance kit warning on the printer after it is all installed.
+To reset the warning, turn off the printer using the power switch on the lower right.
+Then, turn on the printer and hold down the `OK` button while the printer is starting.
+Once the printer stops loading any further, release the `OK` button and a startup menu should appear.
+In this menu, select `NEW MAINTENANCE KIT` and press the `OK` button and the printer should proceed to start normally with the warning reset.

 Our printers use [CB388A maintenance kits][maintkit].

 ## Stats